-Notes to the Basic Financial Statements For the Years Ended December 31, 2006 and 2005
+Notes to the Basic Financial Statements For the Year Ended December 31, 2008 and 2007

-Note 1 - Reporting Entity
+Note 1 - Description of the Library and Reporting Entity

 The Bellaire Public Library was organized as a school district public library in Bellaire, Ohio under the laws of the State of Ohio.
-The Library has its own Board of Trustees of seven members who are appointed by the Ohio Board of Education.
+The Library has its own Board of Trustees of seven members who are appointed by the Bellaire Local School District Board of Education.
 Appointments are for seven-year terms and members serve without compensation.
 Under Ohio statutes, the Library is a body politic and corporate capable of suing and being sued, contracting, acquiring, holding, possessing, and disposing of real property, and of exercising such other powers and privileges conferred upon it by law.
 The Library also determines and operates under its own budget.
-Control and management of the Library is governed by sections 3375.33 to 3375.39 of the Ohio Revised Code with the administration of the day-to-day operations of the Library being the responsibility of the Director and financial accountability being solely that of the Clerk-Treasurer.
+Control and management of the Library is governed by sections 3375.33 to 3375.39 of the Ohio Revised Code with the administration of the day-to-day operations of the Library being the responsibility of the Director and financial accountability being solely that of the Fiscal Officer.